 - Rest your arms as much as possible throughout the day.

 A pinched nerve happens when structures around the nerves put pressure on it.
-It’s most likely to happen where the nerve travels through a tunnel or other small space in the arm.
+It’s most likely to happen when the nerve travels through a tunnel or other small space in the arm.

 The best way to prevent the recurrence of a pinched nerve is to avoid the activity or repetitive movements that initially caused it.